Get the very latest training tips, techniques, dog nutritional advices delivered to your inbox

 There are some pros and cons here because of the traits of the dog.

 You don’t want to be repeating command so much that their attention wanders or they get fed up.
 This may backfire on you.
-Socialisation, boundary training and general obedience are all important here.
+Socialization, boundary training and general obedience are all important here.

 If you have trouble training your Husky Rottweiler mix puppy, there is help available.

-Online guides such as Doggy Dan the online dog trainer and the Secrets to Dog Training online program are a great resource for owners that struggle to break through particular barriers.
+Online guides such as Doggy Dan the online dog trainer and the Secrets to Dog Training online program are great resources for owners that struggle to break through particular barriers.
 The step by step guides and user-friendly approach mean they are often preferable to obedience schools.

-You can use the appropriate elements of the guide to meet your needs and work at them to your own pace.
+You can use the appropriate elements of these guides to meet your needs and work at them to your own pace.
 The other great thing is that the range of topics is varied, so if your pet does wander, refuse to come back when called or struggle with others, you can find the right tips.